SnitTeshome/DSA2040A_DataMining_Group-8_Snit_552___Mohamed_006___Halima_315___Lesala_218/README.md

 # *DSA2040A_DataMining_Group8*
-*Group 8 project for DSA2040A: End-to-End Data Mining using Superstore Sales Dataset*
+*Group 8 project for DSA2040A: End-to-End Data Mining using Olist E-commerce Dataset*

 ## *Team Members & Contributions*